tahsin2627/my-yt/README.md

 - No dependencies (except for `nano-spawn`, which itself has no transient deps)
 - HTML/CSS only, no JS frameworks on client/server side
 - Subtitles using `<track>` element and WebVTT API
+- Automatic transcoding to h264 for max compat (especially for iOS devices)
 - Host it in your home network to playback videos on all your devices
 - Just JSON files for persistence, stupid simple management and backup